RoDevs123/RoDev1/README.md

 6. **How do I uninstall Roblox FPS Unlocker?**

 RFU does not install itself anywhere.
-It can be deleted by simply exiting the program if it is open (tray icon->Exit) and deleting `rbxfpsunlocker.exe`.
+It can be deleted by simply exiting the program if it is open (tray icon->Exit) and deleting `FPSUnlocker.exe`.